akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/softwarestack.md

 If you look at the [Liferay installation documentation for Wildfly](https://help.liferay.com/hc/en-us/articles/360018175031-Installing-Liferay-DXP-on-Wildfly) there are a view things to mention.

 - Don't remove the *org.jboss.as.weld* extension and subsystem.
-If you do, Wildfly 18.0.1 doen't start
+If you do, Wildfly 18.0.1 doesn't start
 - Instead of configuring things in *standalone.xml* make the changes to the *standalone-camel.xml* that comes with the Wildfly-Camel Subsystem

 ### Wildfly-Camel Subsystem